-The chill of winter is in the air, so for many this means our dogs will be spending more time inside.
+When the chill of winter is in the air, for many this means our dogs will be spending more time inside.
 The shorter daylight hours, coupled with the cold and wet often creates reluctance (from dog owners) to venture outdoors for walks.
 Dogs need exercise and stimulation regardless of the weather and just as we might go stir crazy when cooped up for extended periods, our furry friends too can become restless and may end up driving us nuts!

 Dogs don’t utilise human reasoning to not act on their restlessness, many will pace agitatedly, chew, destroy, and even vocalise in an attempt to expend pent up energy.
 This is not a ‘bad’ dog, rather a bored dog.